It is a mental disorder characterized by severe social anxiety, thought disorder, paranoid ideation, derealization, and transient psychosis.

 There is no dominant or typical alteration, but any of the following may be present:

-Inappropriate or restrained affect (individual appears cold and distant), behavior or appearance that is strange, eccentric, or quirky, poor relationship with others, and a tendency to withdraw socially.
+Inappropriate or restrained effect (individual appears cold and distant), behavior or appearance that is strange, eccentric, or quirky, poor relationship with others, and a tendency to withdraw socially.

-Weird beliefs or magical thinking, which influence behavior and are inconsistent with subcultural norms, suspiciousness or paranoid ideas, obsessive reflections without internal resistance.
+Weird beliefs or magical thinking influence behavior and are inconsistent with subcultural norms, suspiciousness or paranoid ideas, and obsessive reflections without internal resistance.

-Unusual perceptual experiences including somatosensory (bodily) or other illusions, depersonalization or derealization, vague, circumstantial, metaphorical, overly elaborate or stereotyped thinking, manifested by strange speeches or in other ways, without gross inconsistencies.
+Unusual perceptual experiences include somatosensory (bodily) or other illusions, depersonalization or derealization, vague, circumstantial, metaphorical, overly elaborate, or stereotyped thinking, manifested by strange speeches or different ways, without gross inconsistencies.

-Occasional transient quasi-psychotic episodes with intense illusions, auditory or other hallucinations, and illusion-like ideas, generally occurring without external provocation.
+Occasional transient quasi-psychotic episodes with intense illusions, auditory or other hallucinations, and illusion-like ideas occur without external provocation.

 The disorder has a chronic course with fluctuations in intensity.
 Occasionally evolves into overt schizophrenia.
-There is no definitive beginning and its evolution and course are generally those of a personality disorder.
+There is no definitive beginning, and its evolution and revolution are generally those of a personality disorder.

-If the term is used, three or four of the typical characteristics listed above should have been present, continuously or episodically, for at least 2 years.
+If the term is used, three or four of the typical characteristics listed above should have been present, continuously or episodically, for at least two years.

 - Borderline schizophrenia.